inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 - Transform raster symbology
 - Explore a raster layer

 Thus far we’ve worked mostly with vector data, which consists of features, and these features are themselves made up of points and lines.
 In this chapter we will learn about raster data.
 Remember when you were editing OpenStreetMap in JOSM?
 The points, lines and shapes that you drew were vector data.
 But when you loaded Bing aerial imagery in the background, that was raster data.
 So what’s the difference?

 Raster data essentially comes in the form of an image.
 It is made up of pixels, like a photograph, and a raster image will always be some number of pixels wide and some number of pixels high.
 If you zoom in far enough on a raster image, it will start to become blurry, just as if you opened a photo on your computer and zoomed in very close.
 As we’ll see in this chapter, however, a raster image can mean more than just a photograph from the sky.
 Follow along and we’ll learn all about rasters!

 **1. Loading Raster Data**

-- Open the project named sleman_2_7.qgs in the directory qgis/.
+- Open the project named :doc:`sleman_2_7.qgs` in the directory :doc:`qgis/`.
   We’ve simplified the project since our last chapter, to make it easier to follow along, and so that our layers load a bit faster.
 However, if you are comfortable you can easily carry on with your project from the previous chapter.
-- Click on the Load Raster Layer button:
+- Click on the :guilabel:`Load Raster Layer` button:

 .. image:: /static/training/beginner/qgis-inasafe/image147.*
+   :align: center

 - The Load Raster Layer dialog will open.
-Find the file in the directory Sleman/ named Sleman.tif.
+Find the file in the directory :doc:`Sleman/` named :doc:`Sleman.tif`.
 Open it.
 - QGIS will open a dialog which explains that the new layers does not have a CRS assigned.
-In the box at the bottom, scroll down until you find WGS 84 / UTM zone 49S.
-Select it and click OK.
+In the box at the bottom, scroll down until you find **WGS 84 / UTM zone 49S**.
+Select it and click :guilabel:`OK`.

 .. image:: /static/training/beginner/qgis-inasafe/image148.*
+   :align: center

 - When the raster layer loads, be sure to drag it to the bottom of your layers list.
 - If you can’t see the raster layer, you may need to enable “on the fly” transformations.
 To do so:

-  - Go to Settings ‣ Project Properties...
+  - Go to :menuselection:`Settings ‣ Project Properties...`
-  - Enable “on the fly” reprojection.
+  - :guilabel:`Enable “on the fly” reprojection`.

 .. image:: /static/training/beginner/qgis-inasafe/image149.*
+   :align: center

-- Click OK.
+- Click :guilabel:`OK`.

 The raster should display nicely underneath your vector data layers.

 .. image:: /static/training/beginner/qgis-inasafe/image150.*
+   :align: center

 **2. Changing Raster Symbology**